 5 Must-Know Facts Before Buying an Electric Scooter Bike

-Electric scooter bikes, also known as e-scooter bikes or motorized scooters, have surged in popularity for urban commuting and outdoor recreation.
+Electric scooters have surged in popularity for urban commuting and outdoor recreation.
 Before purchasing one, understanding key factors like battery life, motor power, and local regulations ensures a smart investment.

 Battery Range and Charging Time